Opisek/check24gendev2022/README.md

 9. Start the app
 `docker-compose up`
 10. The first start-up may take a few minutes.
 General progress and errors can be found in docker logs.
-11. The website is now accessible via the published port
+11. The website is now accessible via the published port.

 ## Limitations and Expandability
 This chapter dives into concurrent issues that could not be solved by the application deadline as well as planned, but not implemented features.